joysofcode/enterprise-stack/README.md

 Every part of the stack is modular and easy to replace.

-You can configure anything you want from your database to authentication **if you read their respective documentation** — for example by default I configured Prisma with [SQLite](https://www.sqlite.org/index.html) because it requires no setup but it's trivial to [change the database connector](https://www.prisma.io/docs/concepts/database-connectors) to use **PostgreSQL**, **MySQL**, **MongoDB**, **CockroachDB** or **Microsoft SQL Server** without having to change the Prisma schema unless you're using a specific feature of that type of database.
+You can configure anything you want from your database to authentication **if you read their respective documentation**.

+For example by default Prisma is configured with [SQLite](https://www.sqlite.org/index.html) because it requires no setup but it's trivial to [change the database connector](https://www.prisma.io/docs/concepts/database-connectors) to use **PostgreSQL**, **MySQL**, **MongoDB**, **CockroachDB** or **Microsoft SQL Server** without having to change the Prisma schema unless you're using a specific feature of that type of database.

 ## Payments